doubtfire-lms/doubtfire-deploy/CONTRIBUTING.md

 - [doubtfire-web](https://github.com/doubtfire-lms/doubtfire-web) hosts the frontend code implemented in [Angular](https://angular.io) and [AngularJS](https://angularjs.org).
 This implements the web application that connects to the backend api.
 - [doubtfire-overseer](https://github.com/doubtfire-lms/doubtfire-overseer) provides facilities to run automated tasks on student submissions.
 Please get in touch with the core team if you want access to this repository.
 You can make contributions without access to this repository.

 Development of Doubtfire uses Docker containers to remove the need to install a range of native tools used within the project.
+The Doubtfire Deploy project helps when working across multiple components of the Doubtfire application, and is used for testing and publishing versions for deployment.

 ### Development Containers